vongillern/twilio-call-request-inspector/README.md

 - It shortens guids in the path.
 They're too damn long and you know it.
 - It makes SpeechResults, Confidence, and Digits first class citizens with their own columns for each row
 - Want to see the response?
 Click on the path
-- In the response, we hide <?xml...>, &lt;Response>, and &lt/Response>.
+- In the response, we hide &lt;?xml...&gt;, &lt;Response&gt;, and &lt;/Response&gt;.
 These are redundant.
 We know it is xml.
 We know it is a response.
 I don't need to see it

 <h4>What is annoying with current twilio request inspector</h4>